People

 Bee Williams - Marketing and Communications Coordinator

 Children’s literature enthusiast and aspiring author, Bee is deeply passionate about good storytelling.
 She is therefore thrilled to be a part of the Book Festival mission of cultivating the literary culture of the region.
-As Marketing Officer, Bee oversees marketing strategy, campaigns and content creation, including email marketing, social media administration, asset design, copywriting and market research.
+Bee oversees marketing strategy, campaigns and content creation, including email marketing, social media administration, asset design, copywriting and market research.
 Bee also manages the Wigtown Book Festival website and is responsible for ticketing administration.
 Bee writes in her spare time and has won a number of literary competitions, most recently long-listed for the Mslexia Flash Fiction Award.
 She has two young children and enjoys writing and performing folk music.

 Cathy Agnew - Chair